roguephysicist/SHGYield/README.md

 SHG Yield for Semiconductor Surfaces
 ====================================

-`shgyield.py` is a python program for calculating the second-harmonic generation (SHG) yield for semiconductor surfaces.
+SHGYield is a python program for calculating the second-harmonic generation (SHG) yield for semiconductor surfaces.

 You will first need the electron density and matrix elements calculated using [ABINIT](http://www.abinit.org), an open source ab-initio software.
 You can use these to produce the components of the nonlinear susceptibility tensor, either with your own software or using [TINIBA](https://github.com/bemese/tiniba), our own optical response software.
 All the theory is derived step-by-step in my [Ph.D. thesis](https://github.com/roguephysicist/thesis-phd) and references therein.
 This software has been used in the following publications: